INTERVIEW-Russian retailer Lenta looks to expand smaller store format - CEO

 NO PARTIES

-Dunning said it made sense for Lenta to develop the smaller format to reach consumers who find it difficult to get to stores without a car or live in urban districts lacking modern shops.
+Dunning said it made sense for Lenta to further diversify into the smaller format to reach consumers who find it difficult to get to stores without a car or live in urban districts lacking modern shops.

 It could open up in St Petersburg first and would explore opportunities in all other cities where it has distribution centres, he said.